 Alternate includes everything not represented in the other categories, including retirement, death, work as a journalist and others.
 Law Firm describes major law firms while private practice describes mostly small law firms usually not engaged in antitrust litigation, but also cases where we cannot confirm which law firm the person came from/joined after leaving government.

-It is worth stressing that these numbers are conservative, as we only consider primary employment: our general impression is that today it is far more common for academics to rotate in and out of government and take paid consulting positions while maintaining their primary employment in academia than it was in the past.
+It is worth stressing that these numbers are conservative, as we only consider primary employment: our general impression is that today it is far more common for academics to rotate in and out of government and take paid consulting positions while maintaining their primary employment in academia than it was in the past.[]

-In a summary, different data sources show that the weakening of FTC/DOJ-led antitrust enforcement that starts after the second half of the 1970s takes place at the same time as: (i) a significant but low-profile reduction in the amount of resources available for both agencies, (ii) a major increase in the salary differential between private and public employees, leading to (iii) an increase in the revolving door between agency leadership and the companies they are supposed to oversee and (iv) the imposition of non-antitrust related legal and other restrictions that limited the agencies’ ability to properly perform their work.
+In summary, different data sources show that the weakening of FTC and DOJ-led antitrust enforcement which starts after the second half of the 1970s takes place at the same time as: (i) a significant but low-profile reduction in the amount of resources available for both agencies, (ii) a major increase in the salary differential between private and public employees, leading to (iii) an increase in the revolving door between agency leadership and the companies they are supposed to oversee and (iv) the imposition of non-antitrust related legal and other restrictions that limited the agencies’ ability to properly perform their work.

 Part III.B.2 Supreme Court

 As has been widely documented by scholars, the courts have relentlessly narrowed the scope of the antitrust statutes from the very beginning.
-Early Supreme Court cases of the late nineteenth and early twentieth century all but killed the Sherman Act as a weapon against monopolies.
+Early Supreme Court cases in the late nineteenth and early twentieth century all but killed the Sherman Act as a weapon against monopolies.
 Prodded by aggressive antitrust enforcement by Roosevelt, Taft, and Wilson, the Supreme Court relented to a degree, while nonetheless continuing to graft exceptions and defenses onto the statutes.
 As we saw earlier, legislative reform during the twentieth century helped revive antitrust enforcement.

 But the anti-antitrust jurisprudence of the Supreme Court (and lower courts as well) accelerated in the 1970s.
 The cases are too numerous to mention here, but in broad outline, the Supreme Court limited antitrust enforcement in the following ways.
 The Court imposed standing requirements on private plaintiffs that eliminate cases brought by people who are harmed by antitrust violators but are not in privity with them (“indirect purchasers”) or whose injuries do not follow a direct causal pathway from the violations.
 It imposed pleading requirements that block antitrust actions where much of the evidence is not already public—contrary to the practice in other areas of the law.
 These requirements limited the ability of plaintiffs to obtain needed evidence through discovery, which has further harmed antitrust enforcement as the Court has also imposed a higher threshold for proving agreement among cartel members.
 The Court eliminated or weakened the per se rule for a range of conduct, including most vertical arrangements, leaving plaintiffs to the mercy of the rule of reason, which enables defendants to escape liability by asserting (often dubious) business justifications.
 The Court weakened the Robinson-Patman Act as a freestanding source of law, and imposed extremely high thresholds of liability for predatory pricing.
 By requiring plaintiffs to allege anticompetitive harm on both sides of two-sided markets, it helped platform monopolists immunize themselves from liability—in a departure from international case law on the same topic.
 Finally, the Court allowed companies to protect themselves from antitrust liability to consumers and workers by requiring them to sign arbitration clauses that block class actions, undermining the incentive to sue.
 In many cases, lower courts, following the lead of the Supreme Court, have further weakened antitrust enforcement.